The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

-in Section \ref{oom1}, we learned that both typical and optimized values for the relative entropy $\K$ depend (at the national level) on $S$ and $R$ but not explicitly on $P$, while in Section \ref{oom2}, we saw that realistic choices of district sizes will lead to intra-state relative entropies $\K_{d_s}$ that are either independent of $p_s$ or tend to decrease with $p_s$.
+in Section~\ref{oom1}, we learned that both typical and optimized values for the relative entropy $\K$ are \textit{expected} to depend (at the national level) on $S$ and $R$ but not explicitly on the total population $P$, while in Section~\ref{oom2}, we saw that realistic choices of district sizes will lead to intra-state relative entropies $\K_{d_s}$ that are either independent of $p_s$ or tend to decrease with $p_s$.

-Even though $\K_a$ is based on probability distributions over a space of $P$ polling possibilities, by using a \textit{relative} entropy we have effectively removed the contribution scaling with $\log P$.
-Likewise, $\K_{d_s}$ is based on distributions over $p_s$ possibilities, but, as a relative entropy, does not tend to grow with $p_s$.
-The relative entropy always measures the net ``democratic distortion'' involved, or difference in information gained, in one instance of polling of one representative individual, either directly or indirectly via the representatives.
+Even though $\K_a$ is based on probability distributions over a space of $P$ polling possibilities, by using a \textit{relative} entropy we have effectively removed the contribution to entropy that scales with $\log P$, to quantify the entropy deficit.
+Likewise, $\K_{d_s}$ is based on distributions over $p_s$ possibilities, but, as a relative entropy, on average does not tend to grow with $p_s$.
+The relative entropy always measures the net ``democratic distortion'' involved, or difference in information gained, in one instance of polling of one representative individual, either directly or else indirectly via the House of Representatives.

-That is to say, $\K_a$ and $\K_{d_s}$ in effect \textit{already} represent per-person average measures of representational inequity, and should not be normalized further.
-So at the national level, if we are primarily concerned with the quality of individual representation, we should focus on $\K_a$; if we are more concerned with the total amount of inequity, then we can look at the quantity $P\, \K_a$.
-Similarly, at the intra-state level, we could look at $\K_{d_s}$ or $\Delta \K_{d_s}$ as an individual measure, and $p_s \,\K_{d_s}$ of $p_s \,\Delta \K_{d_s}$ as a cumulative measure.
+That is to say, $\K_a$ and $\K_{d_s}$ in effect \textit{already} represent per-person average measures of representational inequity, and should not be normalized further by any sort of division by $P$ or $\log(P)$.
+So at the national level, if we are primarily concerned with the quality of individual representation, we should normally focus on $\K_a$ itself.
+If we are more concerned with the total amount of inequity, then we might want to look at the quantity $P\, \K_a$.
+Similarly, at the state level, we could look at $\K_{d_s}$ or $\Delta \K_{d_s}$ as an individual measure, and $p_s \,\K_{d_s}$ or $p_s \,\Delta \K_{d_s}$ as a cumulative measure.